 In 1961, he became the commander of the ANC’s armed wing, Umkhonto we Sizwe.
 In August of the following year, he was arrested and jailed for five years.
 In June 1964, he was sentenced again, this time to life imprisonment, for his involvement in planning armed action.

 He spent 27 years in prison.
-He was first imprisoned at the infamous Robben Island Prison, a maximum security facility on a small island off the coast of Cape Town.
+He was first imprisoned at the infamous Robben Island Prison, a maximum-security facility on a small island off the coast of Cape Town.
 In April 1984, he was transferred to Pollsmoor Prison in Cape Town and in December 1988 he was moved to the Victor Verster Prison near Paarl from where he was eventually released.

-During his incarceration Mandela taught himself to speak Afrikaans and learned about Afrikaner history.
+During his incarceration, Mandela taught himself to speak Afrikaans and learned about Afrikaner history.
 He was able to converse with his guards in their own language, using his charm and intelligence to reason with them and try to understand the way they thought.
 This caused the authorities to replace the guards around regularly Mandela as it was felt that they were becoming too lenient in their treatment of their famous prisoner.

 Mandela remained in prison until February 1990, when sustained ANC campaigning and international pressure led to his release.
-On 2 February 1990, South African President F.W. de Klerk lifted the ban on the ANC and other anti-apartheid organisations.
+On 2 February 1990, South African President F.W. de Klerk lifted the ban on the ANC and other anti-apartheid organizations.
 Mandela was released from Victor Verster Prison on 11 February 1990.

 After his release, Mandela returned to the leadership of the ANC and, between 1990 and 1994, led the party in the multi-party negotiations that resulted in the country’s first multi-racial elections.
 In 1994, Mandela was inaugurated as South Africa’s first Black president.
-He presided over the transition from minority rule and apartheid, and was awarded the Nobel Peace Prize for his peaceful effort in dismantling the country’s apartheid system.
+He presided over the transition from minority rule and apartheid and was awarded the Nobel Peace Prize for his peaceful effort in dismantling the country’s apartheid system.

 Because his health was declining, Mandela chose to retire from public life in 2004 and went on to reduce his number of appearances.